Chicken adobo is a classic Filipino dish; recipes with coconut milk, as well as the traditional vinegar and soy, come from the southern islands.

 - Peel and finely dice the garlic cloves.

-- Sear the chicken thighs on both sides for 2-3 minutes to get a nice colour then transfer them to a plate.
+- Heat a 30cm or 12" frying pan over a medium-high heat, and when it is hot, add the cooking oil.
+Sear the chicken on both sides for 2-3 minutes to get a nice colour, then transfer them to a plate.

-- Add the garlic and cook for 30-60 seconds, stirring constantly as soon as the garlic begins to go golden at the edges pour in the soy sauce, vinegar and brown sugar mix and bring it to a boil.
+- As soon as the garlic begins to go golden at the edges, pour in the soy sauce, vinegar and brown sugar mix and bring it to a boil.

-- Throw in the bay leaves and black pepper and add the chicken thighs skin side down, add a lid, reduce the heat to medium-low and cook for 10 minutes.
+- Throw in the bay leaves and black pepper, and add the chicken thighs skin side down.
+Add a lid, reduce the heat to medium-low and cook for 10 minutes.

-- Remove the lid and chicken stir in the coconut milk, return the chicken, skin side up this time and cook for a final 15 minutes.
+- Return the chicken, skin side up this time and cook for a final 15 minutes.